TechNexion-customization/ubuntu-tn/README.md

 the same folder structure as target rootfs, so if you have some specfic setting or execute files, please take files to fs_overlay first, Ubuntu creator will copy to the target rootfs.

-## How To Add New Packages at Default Configuration
+## How to add new packages at default configuration
 --------

 Please add new packages in cookers/tn_install.sh script if necessary: